Roman conquest of Anglesey: Opposition

 The landing was opposed by a mass of warriors, Druids, and women.
 Tacitus describes the scene: "On the shore stood the opposing army with its dense array of armed warriors, while between the ranks dashed women, in black attire like the Furies, with hair dishevelled, waving brands.
 All around, the Druids, lifting up their hands to heaven, and pouring forth dreadful imprecations, scared our soldiers by the unfamiliar sight, so that, as if their limbs were paralysed, they stood motionless, and exposed to wounds."
 Roman soldiers are not often described as scared to paralysis and their reception must have been an extraordinary experience even for professional soldiers.

 However, the Romans rallied, and won a brutal victory over people who they regarded as savages.
-Tacitus reports: "Then urged by their general's appeals and mutual encouragements not to quail before a troop of frenzied women, they bore the standards onwards, smote down all resistance, and wrapped the foe in the flames of his own brands.
-A force was next set over the conquered, and their groves, devoted to inhuman superstitions, were destroyed.
+Tacitus reports: "Then urged by their general's appeals and mutual encouragements not to quail before a troop of frenzied women, they bore the standards onwards, smote down all resistance, and wrapped the foe in the flames of his own brands."

+Garrison, destruction of sacred groves

+Tacitus suggests that the Romans then had time to make their occupation of the island effective.
+"A force was next set over the conquered, and their groves, devoted to inhuman superstitions, were destroyed.
 They deemed it indeed a duty to cover their altars with the blood of captives and to consult their deities through human entrails."
-No sacred groves have been confirmed on Anglesey by archaeology, but late Iron Age ritual deposits have been found on the other side of Anglesey, in the small lake called Llyn Cerrig Bach.

-Occupation and abandonment

-The Roman army remained on Anglesey long enough to begin the process of garrisoning the island, but shortly received serious news from southern Britain.
+The Iron Age settlement between Bryn Celli Ddu (Black Grove Hill) and Llanddaniel Fab, on a landscape of more ancient Neolithic and Bronze Age tombs, may have been a centre of Druidic practice and a target of Suetonius's invasion.

+Romans abandon the island